btskinner/civic_returns_pf_rep/README.md

 This repository contains the replication files for

-> Skinner, B.T. and Doyle, W.R. (working).
-Are civic returns to higher education different across subpopulations?
-An analysis using propensity forests
+> Skinner, B.T. and Doyle, W.R. (forthcoming).
+Are civic returns to
+> higher education different across subpopulations?
+An analysis using
+> propensity forests. _Journal of Education Finance_.

 ## To run